 You are required to take a proctored midterm examination.

-This is a proctored, closed-book exam, but you will be permitted to use a financial calculator.
+This is a proctored, closed-book exam.
 Excel will not be available during the midterm.

 You are on your honor not to cheat during the exam.
 Cheating means: